Pandawan/classesfyi/README.md

 ## TODO

-- Store class terms in DB; make endpoints only require term & CRN; use additional class info from update when sending email
-  - This reduces the amount of data I have to store and reduces the amount of parameters to look for in a DB query
-- Refactor frontend
 - Improve class schedule rendering
 - Better frontend class searching
 - Add loading messages to lookup views; make loading only show up [if taking longer than 1s](https://www.smashingmagazine.com/2016/12/best-practices-for-animated-progress-indicators/)
-- Use [firebase email sign in](https://firebase.google.com/docs/auth/web/email-link-auth) with major overhaul
-  - Requires changing a lot of code to support user authentication on frontend
-  - Could flip things around and make the client send the class registration request directly to the database instead of using a function (this would limit the number of function calls made and probably be faster)
 - Add desktop browser notification support?

 ## Frontend